BURKE COUNTY, N.C. - A grand jury in Burke County indicted two men in September in the connection with the death of 19-year-old Dylan Deaton.

 “These are people he considered friends that no matter how many times we told him to stay away from them, he would defend them,” Deaton’s father, Scott Deaton, said.
 “He did grow up with them playing sports together.”

-Scott Deaton is planning a memorial this weekend at the Hildebran gym where they’ll remember the teenager, but also talk about the drug problem in the area.
+Scott Deaton held a memorial in September at the Hildebran gym where they remembered the teenager, but also talked about the drug problem in the area.
 His hope is to organize a narcotics anonymous chapter in eastern Burke County for other young adults.

 “We plan on having NA pamphlets out for anyone who does have a problem,” Scott Deaton said.
 “Maybe we can turn this into something positive.
 You don’t want this happening to someone else?
 No”